 Step 5.
 Analyzing your Samsung Galaxy

-Next dr.fone will match with you Galaxy model and automatically analyze the data on it.
+Next, Dr.Fone will match with your Galaxy model and automatically analyze the data on it.

 Step 6.
 Select and recover the data from dead Samsung Galaxy

-After successful completion of the scanning, you will see your data sorted out in categories on the left hand side of dr.fone window.
+After the successful completion of the scanning, you will see your data sorted out in categories on the left-hand side of Dr.Fone window.
 You can preview your scanned data and select the ones you need to backup.
-After you are done with selecting, click the "Recover" button to begin the process.
+After you are done with selecting, click the "Recover to Computer" button to begin the process.

 If you have a Samsung Galaxy and have encountered the black screen issue, don't worry.
 Below are some steps you can take to take care of this problem.

 A soft reset involves restarting your Samsung Galaxy but includes the extra step of cutting off all power to the handset.
 A normal soft reset involves turning your phone off and removing the battery for 30 seconds and restarting the phone after replacing the battery.